azurecitadel/azurecitadel/content/analytics/synapse/_index.md

     identifier: sap-asa-integration
 ---

-## SAP and Azure Synpase Analytics Integration Overview:
+## SAP and Azure Synapse Analytics Integration Overview:

 Data is core currency!.
 Empowering the employees to make Data driven decisions is the key to the success of most of the organizations.
 Today data resides in disparate source systems.
 Integrating data from these disparate data sources poses huge challenge for most of the organizations.
 Azure Synapse Analytics simplifies the Data Integration, Data Analytics, Data Science, Reporting.
 Implementing the Cloud based Modern Data Warehouse on Azure is made easy through Azure Synapse Analytics.